CesarNog/CesarNog/README.md

 ## 😀 About me 💻

-Hello Everyone, I'm Cesar A. Nogueira, I'm a geek Brazilian whom currently live at São Paulo and working as a Technical Architecture Manager.
+I'm a geek Brazilian whom currently live at São Paulo and is working as a Technical Architecture Manager.

 Mainly of my professionals experiences are focused in Software Development, Cloud Infrastructure and leading tech teams.